 If you are starting a profile and the software tells you that the oven’s actual zone temperatures are not within 2 degrees of the of the set point value, and you know that you have waited long enough (possibly even answered that they are still changing), but now you know they are not, then you will have to answer “No” and follow the instructions.
-This information is outlined in the user manual, but what happens next may be a little confusing to a first time user.
+This information is outlined in the user manual, but what happens next may be a little confusing to a first-time user.
 Here is a list of what takes place and why:

 You answer No the temperatures are not getting closer and the system then asks you to change the Setpoint values to that of the Actual.
 What the system is doing by this is finding out what the oven will actually control to in certain zones.
 It then takes the differences and uses them to update the oven.ini file so the next time the system optimizes for a profile it will take the zone delta limitations that it learned and apply it to the next profile.
 The software will use the new zone delta limits until the values change again by a set of oven setpoints that can’t be maintained by the oven are chosen.
 Remember that it is very important that you are sure that the oven can’t achieve the original setpoints before you answer No. Once the new delta limits are established this will affect the capability of the Navigator to optimize your profiles.